eProsima/ShapesDemo/README.md

 You can modify the following settings:

+* Transport: You can select between UDP protocol, TCP Server or TCP Client.
+With UDP Protocol the applicacion will work sending multicast packets to communicate with other apps.
+TCP Protocol needs a minimal configuration to create the connection between the machines.
+If the applicacion is going to run as a server, it only needs to set the listening port where it is going to accept connections.
+If the applicacion is going to run as a client it needs to know the IP address of the server and the port where it is listening for connections.

 * Domain ID: You can select different Domain Ids.
 Shapes Demo instances using different Domain Ids cannot not communicate.
 To modify the Domain ID the user needs to stop the participant (thus removing all existing Publishers and Subscribers) and start a new one with the new Domain Id.
 * Update interval: This value changes the publication period for all the Publishers.
 * Length:  This  scrollbar allows you to change how much the Shape moves between two write calls.